DockittDockitt

 The colours in the PNG look different from the PDF.

-PDF files can use different colour spaces — RGB, CMYK, or others.
-When rendering to PNG, the colours are converted to RGB, which is the standard for screen display.
-If the colours appear different, it may be because the original PDF uses CMYK colour profiles intended for print, which look slightly different when converted to screen RGB.
+PDF files can use different colour spaces including CMYK for print.
+When rendering to PNG, colours are converted to RGB for screen display.
+If colours appear different, the original PDF likely uses CMYK colour profiles intended for print, which look slightly different when converted to screen RGB.

 FAQ